Unidata/MetPy/docs/developerguide.rst

 sensible version number, like v1.0.0.
 Add a name (can just be the version) and add some release notes on what the big changes are.
 It's also possible to use `loghub <https://github.com/spyder-ide/loghub>`_ to get information on all the issues and PRs that were closed for the relevant milestone.
-Tagging a new version on GitHub should also update the `stable <http://metpy.readthedocs.io/en/stable>`_  docs on Read the Docs.

 ~~~~
 PyPI